Skip to main contentChat with us

 Frequently Asked Questions

-Is Availability criteria mandatory for SOC 2?
+Is the Availability criterion mandatory for SOC 2?

 What uptime percentage should I target for SOC 2 Availability?